Run an Analysis

 pip install -r requirements.txt

-Edit the env.example file to update the environment variables.
-The example file has placeholders for all the relevant details.
+Edit the env.example file of Five-Safes-TES-Analytics repository to update the environment variables.
+The example file has placeholders for all the relevant details which described in the table below.
 They are all required.

 # Authentication